TGlock/G9/README.md

       - lib
         - database.js
         - utils.js
-      - web  (can be located on any reachable drive. root of \web is supplied in config.)
+      - public  (can be located on any reachable drive. also see config.)
         - static
           - htm
           - img